>research

 //tension-to-action-functions & force-plotting

-The Tension-Threshold (TT) is a user-defined range of values that dictate how strong the fabric should be tensioned.
+The Tension-Threshold (TT) is a material-specific value that defines the ideal range of torque values.
 Only if every element is under pure tension, structural integrity is provided and the membrane is able to retain its shape.

 //erection_process